nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Jo**: I started climbing in late 2012.

 **Send**: Why did you start climbing?
 **Jo**: I tried it once or twice with friends, pero it really stuck when I was in law school.
-Like, I had no other way to release my stress.
+I had no other way to release my stress.
 I used to play ultimate frisbee and then all the schedules kasi of training of ultimate are like 8-10pm and I have night class.
-And then Ces made a general invite; the day she brought me to the gym, she was crushing like the routes, 5.10as, ganon.
+And then, Ces made a general invite; the day she brought me to the gym, she was crushing the routes, 5.10as, ganon.
 Tapos nainggit ako, parang wow ang galing ni Ces agad.
 Sabi ko, sige, but I tried the route, and I couldn’t do it so it made me come back and try it again.
-The next time I could do it, and then naging addictive na lang sya.
-So I’ll try something harder and then hindi ko siya magawa so I’ll train and come back and try it again, and then Kuya Mackie came into the picture and he taught me the techniques, made everything easier, and wala, talagang na-addict na lang ako.
+The next time, I could do it, and then naging addictive na lang sya.
+So I’ll try something harder and then hindi ko siya magawa so I’ll train and come back and try it again.
+Then Kuya Mackie came into the picture and he taught me the techniques, made everything easier, and wala, talagang na-addict na lang ako.

 **Send**: What's your favorite part about climbing?
 **Jo**: It’s such a different sport, it’s such a diverse sport.
 Dati yung sports ko were swimming, running, those movements na very repetitive, very boring.
-When it comes to climbing, different yung movements.
+When it comes to climbing, different ‘yung movements.
 There’s no one same move, and every route is different.
 You also use your mind.
 So I think my favorite part of it is that it’s so different and when I’m climbing, my mind just goes blank.
 And then nothing else matters, just the climb.

 **Send**: What keeps you going?
 **Jo**: It’s fun!
 I love the sport, I love climbing.
 Parang that’s the root of everything, when people ask me why I do it.
 Because I love climbing.

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
 **Jo**: I was generally an outdoor climber since two or three years ago, and then I turned competition and I sucked.
 My first international competition, I did so bad, and I remember almost crying to Tito Miel because it was really bad.
 And then doon ko na-realize na okay, I’ve been sticking to my comfort zone for the longest time, which was outdoor climbing.
-My biggest challenge was getting into competition climbing, because it’s so different, you have to have completely different mindset, it’s very emotional, it’s very tiring.
-And there’s so much pressure, especially if you’re national team, people expect you to perform, sponsors expect you to do well, so you have to keep in mind din your sponsors and the support of the community.
-Competition climbing talaga is a challenge but slowly and steadily, I’m getting there, I’m getting my rhythm of competition climbing, learning how to mentally train.
-Because physically, I don’t think it’s a problem, like it’s easy to train your physical side, it’s the mental which really gets to you.
+My biggest challenge was getting into competition climbing, because it’s so different.
+You have to have a completely different mindset- it’s very emotional, it’s very tiring.
+And there’s so much pressure, especially if you’re national team.
+People expect you to perform, sponsors expect you to do well, so you have to keep [them] in mind.
+Competition climbing is a challenge but slowly and steadily, I’m getting there.
+I’m getting my rhythm of competition climbing, learning how to mentally train.
+Because physically, I don’t think it’s a problem, like, it’s easy to train your physical side- it’s the mental which really gets to you.
 Imagine trying to climb in front of a crowd that’s cheering.
 It will really get to you, and you can’t help it but sometimes you choke.
 But I’m learning to get over it, I’m learning to steadily relax my mind.

 **Send**: What's your favorite kind of hold and why?
-**Jo**: I like crimps, I love crimps, like I could rest on a crimp.
-I have really strong finger strength.
+**Jo**: I like crimps, I love crimps, I could rest on a crimp.
+I have really strong fingers.
 I remember I was doing hangboards, and Kuya Mackie told me, like “wag ka muna mag weights until naka-two years ka ng climb.”
 On my second year, sakto, I started doing weights, and I think that really helped me, hanging with weights.
 That really helped my fingers get strong, and now crimps are like a jug to me.

 **Send**: What is your favorite type of climbing?
 **Jo**: Lead climbing, outdoor, on real rock.

 **Send**: What are your current goals now?
-**Jo**: right now I’m aiming to strengthen all of my weaknesses.
+**Jo**: Right now I’m aiming to strengthen all of my weaknesses.
 After every competition you realize what your weakness is because the problems always vary and sometimes, one problem will determine whether or not you make it to finals or semis.
 Usually, that problem is the problem which you’re weakest on.
-Right now I’m focusing on strengthening my weaknesses and strengthening my mental game.

 **Send**: How does it feel to be part of the national climbing team?
 **Jo**: It’s a very humbling experience.
 People think na it’s like, glitz and glamour, but no, it’s really really hard work.
 You have to balance training, you have to balance fundraising, because we don’t have any support from the government.
 I also manage the team.
 It’s very humbling because when you’re put against people abroad, you realize, okay, you may be one of the best in the Philippines, but you’re so far from everyone else in the world.
 But it makes me want to train harder, makes me want to push myself.

 </div>